journalehsan/bomi/src/mpv/DOCS/man/options.rst

 ``--sub-speed=<0.1-10.0>``
     Multiply the subtitle event timestamps with the given value.
 Can be used to fix the playback speed for frame-based subtitle formats.
-Works for external text subtitles only.
+Affects text subtitles only.

     .. admonition:: Example